firedrone/Spider/doc/HACKING/README.1st.md

 irc.oftc.net, with general discussion happening on #spider and development happening on `#spider-dev`.

-The other files in this `HACKING` direcspidery may also be useful as you get started working with Spider.
+The other files in this `HACKING` directory may also be useful as you get started working with Spider.

 Happy hacking!